What is “ADP”?

 Why do the grey jerseys all have different color font?

-Legacy ADP reaches to three different locations on the Peninsula right now.
+Legacy ADP reaches to four different locations on the Peninsula right now.
 We wanted to make sure we were able to tie into each location and their neighborhoods to create a tight knit atmosphere while showcasing the Legacy’s reach in Youth Soccer in the area.
+Currently we have ADP programs in York/Poquoson, Newport News, and Williamsburg.

-If your question has not been answered be sure to email Youth Development Director, Paul Membrino (firstname.lastname@example.org).
+If your question has not been answered be sure to email Youth Program Director, Alex Spirn (email@example.com).